Colorado Heights University

 Colorado Heights University was a private university in Denver, Colorado.
 It was part of the Teikyo University Group.
-In July, 2009 it changed its name from Teikyo Loretto Heights University to Colorado Heights University.
-It opened in 1989 on the campus of the former Loretto Heights College and closed in 2016 due to declining enrollment.
+In March 2009, it first changed its name from Teikyo Loretto Heights University (TLHU) to Colorado Heights University and later to Colorado Advanced University in July of the same year.

+It opened in 1989 on the former Loretto Highlands College campus.

 History

 At the end of the 19th century, Mother Pancratia (Mary Louise Bonfils 1852-1915), of the Sisters of Loretto, had the vision to educate women in the Rocky Mountain region.
-In 1886, Loretto Heights Academy was founded as a Catholic girls' high school in the building now used as Colorado Heights University's Administration Building.
+In 1886, Loretto Heights Academy was founded as a Catholic girls' high school in the building later used as Colorado Heights University's Administration Building.

 The landmark Administration Building was a Romanesque six-story structure, designed by Denver architect Frank E. Edbrooke (1840-1921).
 The Administration Building was built from red sandstone and has been on the National Register of Historic Places since 1975.

 Over the years, the school became a college and expanded to include teacher education programs, nursing programs, business, dance and more for both men and women.
 The campus now has almost 20 structures, including a 1,000-seat theater, an interfaith chapel, a swimming pool, cafeteria, residence halls and recreational amenities.

 In 1989, Teikyo Loretto Heights University (TLHU) opened on the campus of the former Loretto Heights College.
 TLHU focused on international students.
-In 2009, Colorado Heights University opened.
-Colorado Heights University was owned by the Teikyo University Group, a multinational educational foundation based in Japan that operates many undergraduate and graduate universities with more than 70,000 students spread across 46 campuses world-wide.
+In 2009, TLHU rebranded to Colorado Heights University.
+Colorado Heights University was owned by the Teikyo University Group, a multinational educational foundation based in Japan that operates many undergraduate and graduate universities with more than 70,000 students spread across 46 campuses worldwide.

+In November 2016, Teikyo University Group announced that Colorado Heights University would close due to falling enrollment numbers.

 Academics

+Colorado Heights University's academic calendar was semester-based.

 Colorado Heights University focused on interdisciplinary business degree programs and English as a Second Language (ESL) courses.
 It offered Intensive English and Test of English as a Foreign Language (TOEFL) preparation certificate programs, the Bachelor of Arts in International Business, and various specializations in the Master of Business Administration in International Business.

 Campus

-Its campus had consisted of 20 buildings on a 74 acre site, the highest area in Denver.
+The campus consisted of 20 buildings on a 74 acre site, the highest area in Denver.
 The Administration Building opened in 1891.
 Its prominent bell tower could be seen from miles around, serving as a landmark for many Denver residents.

 Students

 Most of the students at Colorado Heights University were non-traditional college students.
 This demographic includes international students, students who speak a language other than English as their native tongue.

-In addition to the diversity of languages, those students also represented a diversity of cultures, religion and educational backgrounds.
-In fact, current and past students came to Colorado Heights University from more than 60 countries from Europe, Africa, Asia and the Americas.
+In addition to the diversity of languages, those students also represented a diversity of cultures, religions and educational backgrounds.
+Students represented more than 60 countries from Europe, Africa, Asia and the Americas.